microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 Visit the FHIR-Bulk Loader (OSS) repository [here](https://github.com/microsoft/fhir-loader) and read the documentation for more info on the operating principles of the FHIR Bulk Loader.

 1. In Azure Portal, navigate to the Blob Storage account that was created for FHIR-Bulk Loader in Challenge-01.
-Go to **Portal -> Resource Group -> Storage account** (the name will end in "fssa").
+Go to **Portal -> Resource Group -> Storage account** (the name of the Storage account will end in "fssa").

 <img src="./media/FHIR-Bulk_Loader_Blob_Storage_edit.png" height="428">